-Group pick up at Jay Peak on Oct.
-7th and then head to Johnson, VT to meet Lamoille Valley Bike Tours who will outfit the group with e-bikes.
+Group pick up at Jay Peak and then head to Johnson, VT to meet Lamoille Valley Bike Tours who will outfit the group with e-bikes.
 A Lamoille Valley Bike Tours guide will lead the group, making stops along the rail trail to point out landmarks and for photo ops.
-The tour will include stops at Black Cap Coffee & Beer, Lost Nation Brewing for a tasting and lunch and Rock Art Brewery almost exclusively accessible from the Lamoille Valley Rail Trail and from the comfort of an electric bicycle.
+The tour will include stops at Lost Nation Brewing for a tasting and lunch and Rock Art Brewery, accessible from the Lamoille Valley Rail Trail and from the comfort of an electric bicycle.
 Pickup at Jay Peak at 11:00am and then drop off back at Jay Peak around 6:00pm.

 - Max six pax.

 Thanks to Vermont Department of Tourism and Marketing for this tour!

 Jay Peak is the highest point in northern Vermont and provides extensive views of the northern Champlain Valley to the west, the Northeast Kingdom to the east and Quebec to the north.
 The Long Trail, which runs from Massachusetts to Quebec and is managed by the Green Mountain Club, climbs steeply from the parking area on VT-242.
 The hike is 3.4 miles round trip and is quite rigorous.
 The summit is rocky and open with views in all directions.
 GMC Executive Director Mike DeBonis will lead the trip.
 This hike is for OWAA members only (no spouses/partners or Supporting Groups).

 - Participants need to be prepared for a strenuous 3.4-mile hike and have food (snacks and for lunch at the summit), water, raingear, proper footwear

 - Depart @ 9:30 AM on Oct.
 7th

 - Note too that others can take the tram up to the top to meet the hikers for lunch

 Thanks to the Green Mountain Club for this tour!